spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 21. Pick the infrastructure provider you selected for the cluster profile you created earlier.

-22. Assign a name to the host cluster and select the registered account you wish to deploy the host cluster.
+22. Assign a name to the host cluster and select the registered account you wish to deploy the host cluster to.
 Click on **Next**.

 23. Pick the cluster profile you created earlier and complete the remainder of the cluster creation process.